hecarson/utahsec/Meetings/2026-02-04-eternalblue/README.md

 Look around the files of the system with the `ls` and `cd` commands.
 You can print the contents of a file with the `cat` command.

 > [!IMPORTANT]
-> Can you find the flag?
+> Can you find the flag.txt file?

 <details>
 <summary>Answer (click to reveal)</summary>